espadrine/email-login/README.md

 # TODO

-- Detecting logging request spamming
+- Write a script that removes expired sessions.